 Explore this spelling list: Year 4, Term 3, Week 9: Homophones and near homophones.
 Here, you'll find everything you need to excel in spelling.
 Click on Learn, Games, Test, Print, or Write to explore all the available spelling tools.

-Even more homophones this week to help you master tricky spelling pairs that sound alike.
+Even more homophones this week to help you learn those tricky spelling pairs that sound alike!

 |